-- Amenities: Besides having the usual changing rooms and showers, a lot of gyms also offer amenities such as a sauna, and indoor pool with a Jacuzzi pool as well.
+- Amenities: Besides having the usual changing rooms and showers, a lot of gyms also offer amenities such as a sauna, and an indoor pool with a Jacuzzi pool as well.
 It can be an added benefit if you like to relax that way after exercising

-- Motivation: If you have paid a gym membership for a longer term it can be a strong incentive to keep going with your weight training program.
+- Motivation: If you have paid a gym membership for a long term it can be a strong incentive to keep going with your weight training program.
 Would it not be a waste otherwise?

-- Expense: If you are simply exercising to lose weight and shape up but not make exercise a regular part of your life, it probably makes more sense to get a gym membership rather than buy weight training equipment that will end up collecting dust in your garage
+- Expense: If you are simply exercising to lose weight and shape up but not make exercise a regular part of your life, it probably makes more sense to get a gym membership rather than purchase weight training equipment that will end up collecting dust in your garage

 Disadvantages of Exercising at the Gym